 Look for leaves that looks like they’ve been eaten by pests.
 Otherwise look for irregular shaped patches or brown grass.

 Most pests are not harmful to your grass.
 They only need insecticide if they have a large enough population to harm your lawn.
-You can have insecticide treatments once a year which should be enough to prevent large growth of pests.
+You can have insecticide treatments once a year, which should be enough to prevent significant growth of pests.

-Depending on the type of insects on your lawn, identify and apply treatments accordingly.
-Treatment for each bug/worm/mile etc is out of the scope of this article.
+Identify and apply treatments accordingly depending on the type of insects on your lawn.
+Treatment for each bug/worm/mile, etc., is outside the scope of this article.

 Maintenance Calendar with activities for KBG